7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 Do you moisturize after exfoliating?

 After every exfoliating session (scrub or peel), it’s so important to moisturize.
-This hydrates and heals the skin—after all, it just went through a lot.
+This hydrates and heals the skin—after all, it went through a lot.

 Is a Sugar Scrub Good for Your Face?